nagato-D/nagato-D.github.io/content/_index.md

 ## News

+- 2026.02, our work [Resonator-enhanced Distributed Bragg Reflector Laser](http://) was accepted by **Light: Science & Applications**.
+This paper proposes a simple laser design that combines low noise, wavelength tunability, and operation robustness.
 - 2024.07, our work [Symmetry-Based Quantum Circuit Mapping ](https://arxiv.org/abs/2310.18026) was accepted by **Physical Review Applied**.
 This paper proposes an efficient algorithm of quantum circuit mapping by utilizing symmetries inherent in quantum hardware.
 - 2024.01, our work [Impact of transforming interface geometry on edge states in valley photonic crystals](https://arxiv.org/abs/2310.00858) was accepted by **Physical Review Letters**.
 This paper establishes limitations of topological protection in valley photonic crystals.